 Only groundwater from MW-3 contained concentrations of petroleum hydrocarbon related compounds this quarter.
-Groundwater from MW-3 contained a moderate concentration of TPH as gasoline (500 μ g/L).
-Benzene was not detected during the current event; however, toluene, ethylbenzene and total xylenes were detected at slightly higher concentrations than the previous sampling event.
-The concentration of TPH as gasoline represents an increase in concentration since the previous event; however, it is similar to previous recent mid-year concentrations (Table II).
-The concentrations of toluene and ethylbenzene were below their respective MCL; however, TPH as gasoline and total xylenes were again over the San Francisco Bay Region, Regional Water Quality Control Board Environmental Screening Levels (ESLs).
+The concentration of TPH as gasoline in groundwater from MW-3 decreased to 330 μg/L from 550 μg/L. Benzene has not been detected since the May 2006 event, and was again not detected during the current event.
+Toluene, ethylbenzene and total xylenes were detected at slightly lower concentrations than the previous sampling event (Table II).
+The concentrations of toluene, ethylbenzene, and total xylenes were all below their respective MCL and San Francisco Bay Region, Regional Water Quality Control Board Environmental Screening Levels (ESLs); however, TPH as gasoline was again over the ESL.
 All compounds continue to have significant decreases from the November 2002 sampling event, which was the first sampling event to document increased contaminant trends in two years (since the November 2000 event).
 Since the November 2002 event, groundwater concentrations in well MW-3 have been generally low and relatively consistent with slight seasonal fluctuations.